rohan843/cybersecurity-notes/README.md

 > After the Morris worm, **Computer Emergency Response Teams** (CERTs) were established to respond to computer security incidents.
 These continue to exist today.

 ## Modern Cybersecurity Attacks

+With the spread of the Internet, lots of computers are accessible without the need for physical access to hardware devices or data transfer devices.